It’s one thing when your air conditioner breaks down and quits running — you know it’s time to call in the professionals.

 Even if you don’t have kids, you may have a few blocked vents in your home.
 Take a minute and make sure you’re not obstructing airflow from both the supply and return vents.

 Most supply vents have a damper.
 That’s the movable part that lets you adjust airflow.
-Sometimes the kids play with dampers and they end up in the closed position.
+Sometimes the kids play with dampers and they end up in a closed position.

 You Forgot to Change the Air Filter